-- Application depth, location, current soil moisture status and time of liquid and solid effluent applications (e.g Dairy Diary). - Bucket/calibration tests.
+Application depth, location, current soil moisture status and time of liquid and solid effluent applications (e.g Dairy Diary).

+☐ Bucket/calibration tests.

-Target 3 - Sufficient and suitable storage is available to store effluent and any wastewater when soil conditions are unsuitable for application.
+Target 3 - Sufficient and suitable storage is available to enable animal effluent and wash-down water to be stored when soil conditions are unsuitable for application.